lorenzob123/HMLF/docs/guide/callbacks.rst

 .. code-block:: python

-    from stable_baselines3 import A2C
+    from hmlf import A2C
-    from stable_baselines3.common.callbacks import StopTrainingOnMaxEpisodes
+    from hmlf.common.callbacks import StopTrainingOnMaxEpisodes

     # Stops training when the model reaches the maximum number of episodes
     callback_max_episodes = StopTrainingOnMaxEpisodes(max_episodes=5, verbose=1)